gdarko/ip-location-block/readme.txt

 11. **IP Location Plugin** - Multisite list on network

 == Changelog ==

+= 1.2.3 =
+*Release Date - 12 Nov 2023*

+* Prefix the css code to fix conflicts with other plugins (Woo / Super Cache, etc)
+* Add more sophisticated warnings when blocking rules are misconfigured or ASN is in use but the current enabled providers does not support ASN.
+* Exclude Divi "save-epanel" ajax action from ZEP
+* Fix warning triggered by the cron script

 = 1.2.2 =
 *Release Date - 01 Nov 2023*